OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

   .. image:: images/screenshots/800x600/udig_Quickstart1Splash.png
      :scale: 80

-If you have any difficulties running Mapbender, please cgheck wheter your APache WebServer is running and your PostgreSQL database too.
+If you have any difficulties running Mapbender, please check whether your Apache WebServer and your PostgreSQL database are running.

 Welcome View
 ============

 #.
-When you start Mapbender you first have to login to get access to your applications.
+Before you can work with Mapbender you have to login to get access to applications.

 #.
 The welcome page provides links to the most important pages related to Mapbender.

 #.
-You can login Mapbender with user root password root (This is the user and password that you have after the installation of Mapbender.
+You can login with the user :guilabel:`root` password :guilabel:`root` (This is the default user and password that you get after installation of Mapbender.
 Please change the root password if you want to run a productive environment.
-Please do not delete the user root as this user has access to the Mapbender template applications and is used on updates).
+Please don't delete the user :guilabel:`root` as this user has access to the Mapbender template applications and is used on updates).

   .. image:: images/screenshots/800x600/mapbender_welcome.png
      :scale: 80

-After successful login you are directed to the application overview.
+After successful login you are directed to the :guilabel:`application overview`.

 Application overview
 ====================
-After the login you are directed to the application overview with a list of applications you are allowed to access.
+After the login you are directed to the :guilabel:`application overview` with a list of applications you are allowed to access.
-In Mapbender you have template applications, that you can use to build up your own applications.
+In Mapbender you have template applications, that you can use to set up your own applications.

   .. image:: images/screenshots/800x600/mapbender_application_overview.png
      :scale: 80